Book an

 Who Tends to Get Skin Tags?

-More than half if not all of the general population has been indirect to have skin tags at some time in their lives.
-Although tags are generally acquired (not present at birth) and may occur in anyone, more often they arise in adulthood.
+More than half, if not all, of the general population has had skin tags at some time in their lives.
+Although tags are generally acquired (not present at birth) and may occur in anyone, they more often arise in adulthood.
 They are much more common in middle age, and they tend to increase in diffusion up to age 60.
-Children and toddlers may also develop skin tags, especially in the underarm and neck areas.
-Skin tags are more common in overweight people.
+Children and toddlers may also develop, especially in the underarm and neck areas.
+They are more common in overweight people.

-Hormone elevations, such as those seen during pregnancy, may cause an increase in the formation of skin tags, as skin tags are more frequent in pregnant girls.
+Hormone elevations, such as those seen during pregnancy, may cause an increase in the formation and are more frequent in pregnant girls.
 Tags are essentially harmless and do not have to be treated unless they are bothersome.
-Bothersome skin tags may be readily removed during or after pregnancy, typically by a dermatologist.
+Bothersome tags may be readily removed during or after pregnancy, typically by a dermatologist.

-Although skin tags are generally not associated with any other diseases, there seems to be a group of obese individuals who, along with many skin tags, develop a condition called acanthosis nigricans on the skin of their neck and armpits and are predisposed to have high blood fats and sugar.
+Although tags are generally not associated with any other diseases, there seems to be a group of obese individuals who develop a condition called acanthosis nigricans on the skin of their neck and armpits and are predisposed to have high blood fats and sugar.

 How to Get Rid of Skin Tags?